qiueqiue/simpleapp-generator/docs/backend.md

 # Understand how to change service class
 Example better than 100 words, you may refer:
-1. `src/simpleapp/services/branch.service`:
+1. ***src/simpleapp/services/branch.service***:
-   a. it define autorunning number into `branchId` before create new record
+* it define autorunning number into `branchId` before create new record
-   b. after new branch created, it auto generate suitable document number formats. which use own customize executable `generateDefaultDocNumbers`
+* after new branch created, it auto generate suitable document number formats. which use own customize executable `generateDefaultDocNumbers`
-   c. `appuser` is compulsory parameter which store current user context, we always carry this variable in backend. we can obtain current user, currentXorg, database transactions and etc from this context
+*`appuser` is compulsory parameter which store current user context, we always carry this variable in backend. we can obtain current user, currentXorg, database transactions and etc from this context

-2. `src/simpleapp/services/docno.service`:
+2. ***src/simpleapp/services/docno.service***:
-    a. there is manual defined execution `listDocFormats`.
+* there is manual defined execution `listDocFormats`.
-    b.
-System maintain jsonschema `Docnoformat`, defined below api setting bind to `listDocFormats`
+* System maintain jsonschema `Docnoformat`, defined below api setting bind to `listDocFormats`

 ``` typescript
 {